carloace16/creatorverse/README.md

 # WEB103 Prework - Creatorverse

-Submitted by: **👉🏿 your name here**
+Submitted by: **👉🏿 Carlo Ace Sagad**

-About this web app: **👉🏿 A brief one-sentence description of the app, e.g., "A web application that allows users to curate a list of their favorite content creators with full CRUD functionality."**
+About this web app: **👉🏿 "A web application that allows users to curate a list of their favorite content creators with full CRUD functionality."**

-Time spent: **👉🏿 X** hours
+Time spent: **👉🏿 10** hours

 ## Required Features